Chronic Pain as a Conditioned Response

 Sensation versus perception

-Pain is an experience made from a fairly predictable sensation that has to pass through the complex filter of perception, countless contextual factors that “tune” the pain, dampening or amplifying it, or changing its quality.
-Acute pain is usually almost pure sensation, with only a little perceptual modulation — stepping on a piece of lego causes strong pain for basically everyone.
+Pain is a complex experience based on sensations that have to pass through the complex filters of perception, countless contextual factors that “tune” our experience of pain, dampening or amplifying it, or changing its quality.
+Acute pain is usually almost pure sensation, with little or no perceptual modulation — stepping on a piece of lego causes strong pain for basically everyone.
 But even with acute pain, there are examples of perception overriding sensation to a surprising degree.

-It’s a dangerous game diagnosing anyone’s pain as psychological or “just a perception,” because there are so many hard-to-diagnose organic conditions that do cause long-term pain (the sensation).3 One of the worst things any healthcare professional can do is imply that a patient’s pain is their “fault” in any way.
+It’s a dangerous game diagnosing anyone’s pain as psychological or “just a perception,” because there are so many hard-to-diagnose pathologies that do cause long-term pain (the sensation).21 One of the worst things any healthcare professional can do is imply that a patient’s pain is their “fault” in any way.
 But I’m not prepared to be so extreme with that caution that I ignore reality.

 If such dramatic psychosomatic symptoms exist, then they also exist in smaller doses — one ingredient in a pain cocktail.

-It’s quite clear that these symptoms are a kind of “behaviour,” and equally clear that many of them are predictably triggered by specific non-painful stimuli.
-And this is a fairly obvious extension of the universal human experience of physical responses to psychological stimuli.4
+It’s also quite clear that these symptoms are a kind of “behaviour,” and equally clear that many of them are predictably triggered by specific non-painful stimuli.
+And this is a fairly obvious extension of the universal human experience of physical responses to psychological stimuli.22

 Blushing occurs when the blood vessels of the head and neck dilate and become infused with blood.
 It is an instantaneous physical change seen on the surface but reflecting a feeling of embarrassment or happiness that is held inside.
 When it happens I can’t control it.
 That point is important.
 My blushes betray a feeling and, even when they increase my embarrassment, I cannot stop them.